Lab grown diamonds are real diamonds — in the scientific sense, the legal sense, and every practical sense that matters when you're wearing one.

 Lab grown diamonds and natural diamonds are the same material.
 Everything else on that list is a different material that merely resembles a diamond visually.
 The distinction is chemical and fundamental — not a matter of degree.

-The Type IIa Advantage: Lab Grown Diamonds Are Often Purer
+Lab Grown Diamonds Are Often Purer — Here's Why

 What About Inclusions?

-CVD diamonds can contain graphite or cloud-like inclusions from the gas phase process.
-HPHT diamonds can contain tiny metallic particles (iron, nickel, or cobalt) from the flux catalyst used in growth.
-Natural diamonds typically contain mineral crystals and fractures characteristic of the Earth's mantle environment.
+What differs is that each formation process also leaves its own distinctive traces.
+CVD diamonds may contain graphite inclusions or strain-related patterns from the gas deposition process.
+HPHT diamonds can carry tiny metallic particles — iron, nickel, or cobalt — from the flux catalyst used in growth.
+Natural diamonds typically include mineral crystals such as garnets or rutile needles, and occasionally microscopic fluid pockets from their deep-earth formation.

 The IGI (International Gemological Institute) took a different position.
 IGI announced in mid-2025 that it would continue applying full individual 4Cs grades (D/VS1, E/SI2, etc.) to lab grown diamonds, on the basis that the 4Cs system measures physical and optical quality — which applies equally to both stone types.